 Low air pressure can be used for mountain bike tires.

 The usual pressure range for mountain bike tires is 22–35 psi.
-Road bike tires are operated at 80–130 psi, for comparison.
+Road bike tires are operated at 80–130 psi for comparison.
 Wider tires have a higher volume, making it possible to run the tires at low pressure.
 The tires are less prone to bottom out and strike the rim as a result.

 You can let some air out of your tires to improve traction or make the ride more comfortable if you’re riding on a very unforgiving or slick surface.
 Due to the high volume tires’ longer travel distance between the tire and rim, pinch flats are also less of a concern.
 They are less prone to reach a low point.

-Can be used on roads
+It can be used on roads.

 You are welcome to ride your mountain bike on paved surfaces.
 Although it may not be quick or efficient, it can easily navigate the terrain.
 You cannot ride a road bike on mountain bike trails, and vice versa.